 Uniform from the Battle of Lundy’s Lane, deteriorated, belonging to either Lieutenant Latham or Captain Spunner of the 89th Regiment (British).

 The site of the Battle of Lundy's Lane soon became a spot of interest for tourists.
 To provide a better view of the battlefield, a series of five towers were constructed on Lundy's Lane.
 A battle memorial known as the "Soldier's Monument" was erected by the Canadian Parliament and unveiled by the Lundy's Lane Historical Society on July 25, 1895.
-It is located in the Drummond Hill Cemetery and marks the remains of 22 British soldiers who are buried in the vault below it.
+Located in the Drummond Hill Cemetery, it marks the remains of 22 British soldiers who are buried in the vault beneath it.
 Three bronze plaques bearing the names of those killed in the Battle of Lundy's Lane were added to the monument in 1938.